RTEMS/rtems-docs/posix_users/input_and_output.rst

 **STATUS CODES:**

 *EACCESS*
-    Search permission is denied for a direcotry in a file’s path prefix.
+    Search permission is denied for a direcotry in a file's path prefix.

 *EAGAIN*